paysonwallach/auto-dark-mode/README.md

 ![Automatic theme switching](https://raw.githubusercontent.com/paysonwallach/mojave-dark-mode/master/automatic-theme-switching.gif)

-Mojave Dark Mode provides dark mode support for Atom on macOS 10.14+ with automatic theme switching based on the system appearance setting.
+Auto Dark Mode automatically toggles between a light and dark theme of your choice, depending on the currently active system appearance setting.

+Automatic theme switching is **supported on all major platforms that feature a dark mode** (e.g. macOS since Mojave, Windows since 10, and Ubuntu since 20.04).

 ## Installation

-Search for `mojave-dark-mode` in `Settings View: Install Packages and Themes` or:
+Search for `auto-dark-mode` in `Settings View: Install Packages and Themes` or:

 ```
-$ apm install mojave-dark-mode
+$ apm install auto-dark-mode
 ```

 You can switch themes manually using `` ctrl + ` `` or choosing `Dark Mode: Toggle theme` in the command palette.

-### Note:

-To get the title bar to change in older versions of Atom as well, add the `NSRequiresAquaSystemAppearance` key to `Info.plist` (located in `/Applications/Atom.app/Contents`), and set to `false`.

 ## Configuration